jishnu395/Bank-Account-System/README.md

-# Bank Account System
+# Bank Account Simulation

-Bank Account System is a Java-based command-line application that simulates basic banking operations.
+Bank Account Simulation is a Java-based command-line application that simulates basic banking operations.
 It demonstrates core Object-Oriented Programming (OOP) principles such as encapsulation, inheritance, and method overriding.
 Users interact via a simple console menu to create accounts, deposit and withdraw funds, view balances, and check transaction histories.
 The project includes a base BankAccount class and a specialized SavingsAccount subclass that introduces an interest mechanism to enhance functionality.

 ## Features